kelucen/clean_arq/README.md

 # clean_arq
-Its About keep clean codes, clean architecture
+Its About keep clean codes and clean architecture